Thoughts or behaviour

 The University of Nottingham is conducting research through an anonymous survey.
 The research aims to understand experiences of women who have experienced difficulties in their relationships, including those whose partners/ex-partners have been involved in sexual offences against children online.

-If you have any questions or concerns, please contact Aimee Johnson.
+If you have any questions or concerns specifically about this research, please contact Aimee Johnson.

 Your use of this website constitutes your agreement to the provisions of the following points: